How to Avoid Software Scams: Common Online Scams & How to Spot Them

 - Phishing techniques and other emails are often the leading cause for scams.
 A scammer may try to contact you with a promise of money in exchange for your banking details, or you may get an email from a fake company with a link attached.
 These emails try to trick you into giving out your details.

 Scammers are always looking for a way in, but it turns out you can prevent them from getting your information by learning how they operate and recognizing potential signs.

-How to recognize red flags in software sales online
+How to recognize phishing scams and red flags in software sales online

 The software industry is one that deals with high risks.
 Scams in this space can cost you hundreds, even thousands of dollars if you fall for a scheme.

 They also risk your company losing revenue due to unreliable or infected programs performing poorly — making sure these types don't happen should always come first before clicking “buy now".